-The scikit-learn certification, Associate
+The official scikit-learn certification, proctored by Probabl

 Prove you know scikit-learn.
+From the team that ships it.

-Eight competencies of a working junior data scientist.
+Eight competencies of a junior data scientist.

 01